Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Introduction

-\paragraph{Contributions.} \begin{enumerate}[leftmargin=*] \item \textbf{Incompressibility framework.} We distinguish \emph{compressible} procedural capability (subject to the Densing Law) from \emph{incompressible} factual capacity (bounded by Shannon entropy), and introduce Incompressible Knowledge Probes (IKPs), a tiered benchmark designed to measure only the latter from black-box API access. \item \textbf{Calibration and validation.} We calibrate IKP on 89 open-weight models across 19 vendors ($R^2 = 0.917$), with leave-one-out cross-validation placing 68.5\% of models within $2\times$ and 87.6\% within $3\times$ of their known size. \item \textbf{Densing Law falsification.} Across 96 dated open-weight models, the time coefficient on IKP is $-0.0010$/month (95\% CI $[-0.0031, +0.0008]$)---indistinguishable from zero and rejecting the Densing prediction of $+0.0117$/month at $p < 10^{-15}$.
-Factual capacity does not compress. \item \textbf{Frontier estimates and the MoE total-params rule.} We estimate parameter counts for 92 proprietary frontier models and show that total (not active) parameters predict MoE knowledge capacity ($R^2 = 0.79$ vs.\ $0.51$). \item \textbf{Knowledge fingerprinting.} Combining rare-fact Jaccard overlap with \emph{hallucination similarity} (the rate at which two models produce the same wrong answer on rare facts) yields a training-free test that distinguishes weight-sharing siblings, post-training lineages, and full retrains---including across closed-vendor version families---without requiring model weights. \item \textbf{Open-source release.} We release the IKP evaluation toolkit, the full probe set, and the results so that any researcher can estimate a model's effective knowledge capacity from OpenRouter's standard API endpoint.
+\paragraph{Contributions.} \begin{enumerate}[leftmargin=*] \item \textbf{Incompressibility framework.} We distinguish \emph{compressible} procedural capability (subject to the Densing Law) from \emph{incompressible} factual capacity (bounded by Shannon entropy), and introduce Incompressible Knowledge Probes (IKPs), a tiered benchmark designed to measure only the latter from black-box API access. \item \textbf{Calibration and validation.} We calibrate IKP on 93 open-weight models across 19 vendors ($R^2 = 0.910$, no-penalty scoring), with leave-one-out cross-validation placing 72\% of models within $2\times$ and 86\% within $3\times$ of their known size---a coarse but consistent estimator, not a precise one. \item \textbf{Densing Law falsification.} Across 100 dated open-weight models, the time coefficient on IKP is $+0.0013$/month (95\% CI $[-0.0004, +0.0033]$)---indistinguishable from zero and rejecting the Densing prediction of $+0.0129$/month at $p < 10^{-15}$.
+Factual capacity does not compress. \item \textbf{Frontier estimates and the MoE total-params rule.} We give coarse effective-capacity estimates (${\sim}3\times$ prediction interval) for 97 proprietary frontier models, and show that total---not active---parameters predict MoE knowledge capacity ($R^2 = 0.67$ vs.\ $0.41$). \item \textbf{Knowledge fingerprinting.} Combining rare-fact Jaccard overlap with \emph{hallucination similarity} (the rate at which two models produce the same wrong answer on rare facts) yields a training-free test that distinguishes weight-sharing siblings, post-training lineages, and full retrains---including across closed-vendor version families---without requiring model weights. \item \textbf{Open-source release.} We release the IKP evaluation toolkit, the full probe set, and the results so that any researcher can estimate a model's effective knowledge capacity from OpenRouter's standard API endpoint.
 Code: \url{https://github.com/19PINE-AI/ikp}.
 Companion website: \url{https://01.me/research/ikp}. \end{enumerate}